 1. Removing Eye Makeup

 Find a good makeup remover to gently take out your eye makeup.
 Don’t rely on a regular cleanser to perform this job as this assumption is what will leave a previous week’s mascara on your eyelashes.
 This makeup remover would also be really helpful if you need to take out a long wear lipstick.

 I recommend the eye makeup remover from the “The Body Shop” for this one.
+Simply click the photo below to get one for yourself.
 This is brand for vegans and those who support animal-cruelty free products.
 If you want to know more, you can check the list that I wrote regarding animal-cruelty free makeup brands.

 This is the Korean’s equivalent to Toning.
 It is mainly done for aiding the removal of pollutants along with cleanser residues, while recovering the pH balance of skin at the same time.
 More importantly, its main role is soothing and preparing skin for absorption of the essence, the procedure that follows.
 You’ll see that they’re less harsh and drying to skin when you try their toners.
 Also, some make use of natural ingredients such as the fermented bamboo extracts.

 5. Applying the Essence

 The essence application is considered the routine’s most crucial step.
 It penetrates the skin cells when you soak your face to their treatment essence which speeds up the rate of cell turnover, leaving the skin smoother and brighter.
 The photo below is one of the best essences that are used by Koreans.
 Click the image below to read the positive feedback.